richsoni/richsoni-songs/saints-dont-wander-far-from-sin.md

 just after two o'clock
 talk with mr. smee about our scheme

-so, he hitched a ride back to alba isle but found that place was draggin on his style he took a shot of gin, dove in the sea to swim cuz saints dont wander far away from sin
+so, he hitched a ride to alba isle but found that place was draggin on his style he took a shot of gin, dove in the sea to swim cuz saints dont wander far from sin

-pastor peter preaches jesus said forgive thats the way he urges each of us to live read luke four and twenty times dont challenge him on sime-on, simon-peter, paul, or john
+pastor preaches jesus said forgive thats the way he urges us to live read luke four and twenty times dont challenge him on lines from simon, simon-peter, paul, or john

-miss moses had a knack for wrong from right she never fought remorse late in the night she always finds disgust, starts a verbal gust must someone lust less just sustinance in life
+miss moses had a knack for wrong and right she never fought remorse late in the night she always finds disgust, starts a verbal gust must someone lust less just sustenance in life

-if you take away less angelic than they are everyone thats left is quote unquote a star then they all would look so dim, and none of them would win so, saints dont wander far away from sin
+without those less angelic than they are those left aint quote unquote a star then they all would look so dim, and none of them would win so, saints dont wander far from sin

-see everyone makes commits a little crime its human to misconstrue from time to time just expect that someone will come and smack you in the shin cuz, saints dont wander far away from sin
+see everyone commits a little crime human's misconstrue from time to time expect someone to grin when they smack you in the shin cuz, saints dont wander far from sin